Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-func-approx.rst

 Device Support
 ==============

-The `func_approx` library element supports AIE and AIE-ML.
+The `func_approx` library element supports AIE, AIE-ML and AIE-MLv2.

-- Round modes available and the enumerated values of round modes differ between AIE1 and AIE-ML.
+- Round modes available and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Types
 ===============

 The input and output data type for the Function Approximation must be real-valued and is controlled by the ``TT_DATA`` template parameter.
-In AIE, this parameter can be configured as `int16`, `int32`, or `float`.
-In AIE-ML, this parameter can be configured as `int16`, `int32`, `float`, or `bfloat16`.
+For AIE devices, this parameter can be configured as `int16`, `int32`, or `float`.
+For AIE-ML and AIE-MLv2, this parameter can be configured as `int16`, `int32`, `float`, or `bfloat16`.

 Template Parameters
 ===================